 What is broken heart syndrome?

 You may think you’re having a heart attack because symptoms, such as shortness of breath and chest pain, are similar in both conditions.
-However, those with broken heart syndrome do not have blocked coronary arteries, and usually make a fast and full recovery.
+However, in broken heart syndrome, you (for the most part) don’t have blocked coronary arteries or permanent heart damage, and usually make a fast and full recovery.